Acidosis in cows: Causes, Symptoms, Treatment and Prevention

 Based on the level of acidification of the rumen and the symptoms that appear, acidosis may be subacute and acute.
 Normally, the pH of the large rumen of healthy cows ranges from 6.3 to 7.3.
 Acidosis begins to develop when the drop in rumen pH lasts more than 4 hours.

 In subacute acidosis (SARA), the pH decreases over a period longer than 24 hours and is around 5.0-5.5.
 The cattle’s appetite becomes reduced, the contractions of the rumen become weaker and it fills up less.
 Feces become lighter in colour and more liquid in consistency, with visible particles of undigested feed in them.
 Due to impaired digestion of fibre, the fat content of milk decreases, and the ratio of milk fat to protein changes (<1.2).
-As the disease progresses and lasts longer, laminitis, uterine inflammations, dislocations of the uterus, calcium deficiency, etc. will develop.
+As the disease progresses and lasts longer, laminitis, uterine inflammations, displacement of the abomasum, calcium deficiency, etc. will develop.

 In acute acidosis, the rumen pH drops to <5.2 and symptoms become more pronounced.
 The disease usually occurs when cattle accidentally overeat concentrates or when the composition of rations is abruptly changed, so the amount of concentrated feed is much higher than in the previous ration (for example, suddenly switching from the ration of draught cows to the ration of fresh dairy cows).
 In cattle, when the rumen’s activity is disturbed, the appetite decreases, and the milk yield decreases.
 Cows have diarrhoea, feces become liquid, slimy and foamy, signs of dehydration develop, and the work of the heart becomes more difficult.
 Cattle are apathetic, lie down more often and gnaw their teeth.
 Sometimes they may be restless, shivering and kicking themselves in the abdomen due to gastrointestinal colic.
 If the disease is prolonged and measures are not taken in due time, the general condition of the body worsens, and inflammatory processes develop in other parts of the digestive tract.
 Due to complications, the animal may need to be slaughtered as soon as possible.
 In the case of very severe acidosis, cattle often fall into a coma.